somewhatalex/Powder-Game-Bot/README.md

 ```

 ⚠IMPORTANT⚠:
 You'll have to create a `.env` file and add an environment variable `token` that has your bot token.
 You may have to install the `dotenv` package as well to load in the environment variable if necessary.
 If so, you'll also have to add `require("dotenv").config()` somewhere in the top of the program (where all the other packages are being required).
+You might also have to tweak the file paths in `getUser.js` to get the distribution graphs to save properly.